 The medicinal world has made great strides in the fight against cancer, and WB Surf Camp will continue to bring awareness to our clients and the community through the educational portions of our programs.
 WB Surf Camp is a strong advocate in teaching prevention of Skin Cancer (i.e. using sunscreen and rashguards.)
 There are many other forms of cancer and WB Surf Camp would like to honor ALL cancer survivors with a day of surf in the therapeutic ocean.

-On Saturday, August 11th, 2012 we will be hosting a complimentary surf camp for up to 100 participants at Wrightsville Beach, NC from 7:45am – 1:00 pm.
+We will be hosting a complimentary week long surf camp for up to 60 participants at Wrightsville Beach, NC from 7:45am – 11:00 am.
 The morning will begin with fellowship, plenty of sunscreen, and our ground surf school.
 Participants will then hit the beautiful warm ocean with our professional, certified instructors.
-Our surf sessions will be followed with more fellowship, refreshments and a fun day at the beach.
+Kids ages 5-9 will enjoy boogie boarding while participants ages 10-19 will learn how to surf.

 Alopecia Areata and Cancer have “hair loss” in common.
 Many people undergoing cancer treatment will lose their hair, so not only do they have to battle cancer but they also have to deal with the psychological trauma of losing their hair.
 If you are interested in participating, volunteering, or would like to be sponsor, please call our office at 910.256.7873.